caporaso-lab/developing-with-qiime2/book/framework/explanations/provenance.md

 Because the bottom two are pipelines, this view simply but completely represents the provenance of the Archive being viewed.

 This is possible because QIIME 2 captures redundant "terminal" pipeline outputs that alias the "real" pipeline outputs nested in provenance.
-These terminal outputs have the same {term}`Semantic Type` as the Results they alias, but capture provenance details at the scope of the Pipeline, rather than at the scope of the Method or Visualizer they alias.
+These terminal outputs are of the same {term}`artifact class` as the Results they alias, but capture provenance details at the scope of the Pipeline, rather than at the scope of the Method or Visualizer they alias.

 #### Pipeline provenance example